Understanding Eye Strain

-Change lighting to reduce/avoid glare and reflection, and adjust your desk to avoid glare from natural light through windows.
+Change lighting to reduce/avoid glare and reflection, and adjust your desk to prevent glare from natural light through windows.
 Glare filters over computer screens can also help.
-Also, simply cleaning smudges from computer screens, lenses, and windows improves visibility and thus prevents eye strain.
+Also, cleaning smudges from computer screens, lenses, and windows improves visibility and thus prevents eye strain.

 7. Consider alternative approaches.

-Consider learning palming, how to properly massage your eyes, and other exercises to help relieve eye strain.
+Consider learning palming, massaging your eyes properly, and other exercises to help relieve eye strain.
 Other approaches include using artificial tears and resting eyes in complete darkness.
 You may also want to try occupational glasses like computer safety glasses to increase contrast perception and filter out glare and reflective light.

 8. Visit your doctor.